capsa-gg/capsa-documentation/docs/getting-started/web-stack.md

 sidebar_position: 3
 ---

-# Installing the web stack
+# Installing the Web Stack

 Capsa is built on top of cloud-native technologies.